Knowledgebase (2345)

 }

-Step 1: Create a new instance of Spire.Doc.Document class and load the test file.
+Step 1: Create a new Workbook and Word document.

 {